Extech CO2/ Humidity/ Temperature Datalogger

 Stock Check Availability

-The Extech CO2/Humidity/Temperature Datalogger features a maintenance free dual wavelength non-dispersive infrared CO2 sensor that checks for carbon dioxide concentrations.
+The Extech CO2/Humidity/Temperature Datalogger features a maintenance-free dual-wavelength non-dispersive infrared CO2 sensor that checks for carbon dioxide concentrations.
 The triple LCD simultaneously displays CO2, temperature, and relative humidity.
 The datalogger date/time stamps and stores readings on an SD card for easy transfer to a PC.
-Selectable data sampling rate range from 5, 10, 30, 60, 120, 300, and 600 seconds or auto.
+Selectable data sampling rates range from 5, 10, 30, 60, 120, 300, and 600 seconds or auto.

-Applications include monitoring air quality in schools, office buildings, greenhouses, hospitals, or anywhere that high levels of carbon dioxide are generated.
+Applications include monitoring air quality in schools, office buildings, greenhouses, hospitals, or anywhere where high levels of carbon dioxide are generated.

 • CO2 range: 0 to 4,000ppm